pharpala/HashTableLib/README.md

 ## Testing

-1. download HashTableLibrary-main.zip
+1. download HashTableLibrary-main.zip.
-2. download the zip file according to your operating system.
-3. Extract the zip file to a location of your choosing.
+2. Extract the zip file to a location of your choosing.
-4. Open your local computer terminal, and navigate to the HashTableLibrary-main folder location
+3. Open your local computer terminal, and navigate to the HashTableLibrary-main folder location
-5. To test the Hash Table, input the following command line arguments into the terminal:
+4. To test the Hash Table, input the following command line arguments into the terminal:

 ```bash
 ./runner -n 240 -H sum -P qua -p data-byname.txt